MatthewOlaka/weather_app/README.md

 # Weather App

-A simple React-based weather app that allows users to search for weather information for a specific location.
+A simple React-based weather app that allows users to search for weather information for a specific location, with the ability to add more than 1 weather card to their weather listing.

 ## Description

 This is a basic weather app that displays weather information for a specified location.
-It uses the OpenWeatherMap ( https://openweathermap.org/api to ) and Mapbox ( https://wirefreethought.github.io/geodb-cities-api-docs/ )APIs to fetch the weather data and the latitude and longitude of the location.
+It uses the OpenWeatherMap ( https://openweathermap.org/api ) and Wirefreethought ( https://wirefreethought.github.io/geodb-cities-api-docs/ )APIs to fetch the weather data and the latitude and longitude of the location.

 ## Installation